 2018 School of Rock: Te Kura Kohatu, 5-13 July 2018, Auckand, New Zealand.
 The workshop focuses on Pacific Rim geology and the science research of the JOIDES Resolution and is jointly organised by the USSSP and ANZIC – more information about the programme and application.

-ECORD School of Rock
+ECORD School of Rock (ECORD SOR)

 ECORD participants in the Schools of Rock onboard the JOIDES Resolution

 2016 – Exploring Ocean Cores and Climate Connections: From Antarctica Across the Southern Ocean, 29 May – 6 June 2016, Cape Town (South Africa) – Elisabeth Prat (France) – more information